google/rune/doc/rune_reference.md

 the compiler has for efficiently managing object lifetimes.
 For most memory intensive applications, most objects should be in cascade-delete relationships.

+### Rules for null safety
+Types returned by constructors are not null, adding some null safety without any type constraints.
+Nullable types are created with null(<Class name>).
+All nullable types are checked before dereferencing, which in Rune happens naturally as in index-out-of-bounds checks.
+While this is a compiler-specific non-user-visible detail, the current Rune compiler uses -1 as null, rather than 0, and null dereferencing is caught through array bounds checking.

+For improved safety and efficiency, nullable types should be converted to non-nullable with notnull(<expression>), which checks for non-null, and returns a non-nullable type.

+Exactly how generators for relations should handle null safety is a work in progress.

 ### Rules for memory safety

 Memory corruption is impossible in Rune, assuming relationship generators are